-By those thoughts, I got a very overwhelmed result.
+With those thoughts, I got a very overwhelmed result.

 I laughed.
 I didn’t know that you must pay for coffee in a company (I never worked in an office before, you know?)
-Everyone drinks coffee, and I think, why they would pay for something that everyone in my office enjoys–coffee?
-Free coffee is a simple thing, but who knows it may bring something bigger?
+Everyone drinks coffee, and I think, why would they pay for something that everyone in my office enjoys–coffee?
+Free coffee is a simple thing, but it may bring something bigger?

 Like Jacob said, “Trust me when I say “the grass isn’t always greener on the other side”, and even if it may look like it is – the water bill is higher.
 Life and your career shouldn’t always be about money.
 Find balance.”

 Yup.
 My grass wasn’t even green.
 But slowly, by paying ‘the water bill’ by myself, now along with my employees, we eventually make our grass greener each day.
 By giving all I have to my employees, I make them stand with me, and I’m sure they will give their all to the company.

 With all the things we are achieving right now, I dare to say that we have found the balance Jacob mentioned.

 Here is my message for you who plan to build your own business.
 Give all you have first.
 Respect first, and you’ll be respected.
 Set your team to explore their passion and talent rather than bind them in such ‘work policies.’
 Eventually, you’ll get more than you expected.
 You’ll have a loyal coworker (family), big business, office building, hundreds of clients, etc. Your grass will eventually green, Growing Green Grass Together.